tiagodsilva/financial-bayes/README.md

 Repo for everything finance-related.

-The pit is bottomless, Fezzik said, however, I say, I should still manage to find happiness.
+"Wrong as usual, Fezzik realized, the pit is bottomless."